el-ente/coloreo-de-grafos/WELSH_POWELL_PROMPT.md

     Color a graph using the Welsh-Powell heuristic.

-    This algorithm improves upon greedy first-fit by coloring high-degree vertices first, which are more constrained and harder to color later in the process.
+    This algorithm improves upon greedy first-fit by coloring high-degree nodes first, which are more constrained and harder to color later in the process.

     Args: